MK473203/PWP_BoardGame/meetings.md

 ### Action points
 - gameHistory and history should be replaced with a many-to-many relationship between users and games.
+- Avoid having to parse frequently accessed- or large quantity of information from strings.
+- Add a better way to track turns, that does not depend on large scale string parsing.
 - gameTypes should be moved to a table in the database.
 - Database population should be done with CLI commands (See Flask API Project Layout in Lovelace)